Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Stage One: Findings of interview and focus group studies

 \subsubsection{Trade-off for usability issues}

 (\circled{4},\circled{5},\circled{6}) AUIs are increasingly seen as a solution to cope with the growing diversity of usage contexts, devices, and users \cite{browne1990build, hook1998tutorial,Norcio1989}.
 They offer solutions to various usability issues in mobile applications, including improving accuracy, efficiency, and user learning, as well as addressing information overload and helping in the use of complex systems \cite{browne1990build, hook1998tutorial}.
-However, previous research on AUIs has also demonstrated a trade-off between adaptive mechanisms and usability \cite{paymans2004usability, jameson2007adaptive, mezhoudi2015toward, deuschel2018influence, hook2000steps, glass2008toward, bunt2004role, gajos2006exploring, gajos2008predictability, turk2019exploring}.
-We found several usability challenges associated with AUIs, including \textit{privacy concerns, predictability issues, comprehensibility difficulties, and UI obtrusiveness} in our user study.
-Interestingly, our study reveals that certain strategies proposed by participants to enhance the adaptation design can alleviate or exacerbate some existing usability challenges.
-For example, aligning visual elements and icons with user preferences can reduce UI obtrusiveness (\circled{4}).
-However, it is crucial to note that introducing icons like lifelike characters, such as a doctor icon or an ambulance icon, may create unrealistically high expectations regarding the system's competence in understanding and adapting to the user \cite{jameson2007adaptive, sproull1996interface}.
-Creating the right expectations in users is crucial for effective design, ensuring neither overestimation nor underestimation of the system's competence \cite{hook2000steps}.
-Mismatches in expectations can directly reduce trust and subsequently lead to a decreased intention to use the interface again \cite{glass2008toward,pu2006trust}.
-Other strategies, such as attempts to enhance control or privacy over the adaptation, may necessitate additional user interactions for proposed adaptations, data inputs to extract feedback for the generated adaptation, or system notifications for changes made through adaptations.
-This could potentially increase the risk of disruption and divert user attention from their previous focus \cite{jameson2007adaptive, Deuschel2016OnTI} (\circled{5}).
+However, previous research on AUIs has also shown a trade-off between adaptive mechanisms and usability \cite{paymans2004usability, jameson2007adaptive, mezhoudi2015toward, deuschel2018influence, hook2000steps, glass2008toward, bunt2004role, gajos2006exploring, gajos2008predictability, turk2019exploring}.
+We found several usability challenges associated with AUI, including \textit{ privacy concerns, predictability issues, comprehensibility difficulties, and UI obtrusiveness} in our user study.
+Interestingly, our study reveals that certain recommendations proposed by participants to improve the adaptation design can alleviate or exacerbate some existing usability challenges.
+For example, aligning visual elements and icons with user preferences can reduce the obtrusiveness of the UI (\circled{4}).
+However, introducing lifelike character icons, such as a doctor or ambulance, can unrealistically increase expectations of the system's competence in adapting to the user \cite{jameson2007adaptive, sproull1996interface}.
+Setting accurate user expectations is key for effective design, as misaligned expectations can lower trust and reduce the likelihood of reusing the interface, emphasizing the importance of avoiding both overestimation and underestimation of the system competence \cite{hook2000steps, glass2008toward, pu2006trust}.
+Recommendations such as improving adaptation control or privacy can require additional user interactions, feedback input, or system notifications, potentially disrupting and distracting users \cite{jameson2007adaptive, Deuschel2016OnTI} (\circled{5}).
+We have observed that while certain recommendations can mitigate specific usability challenges, they can inadvertently exacerbate others \cite{jameson2007adaptive}.
+Meanwhile, \textit{the effectiveness of a recommendation depends on its appropriate application}, as it can have varying impacts on usability.
+For example, aligning with chronic disease and providing explanatory materials can improve adaptation comprehensibility (\circled{4},\circled{6}).
+However, excessive provision of support content can become obtrusive, difficult to grasp, and alter user learnability \cite{eiband2021support,paymans2004usability}.
+Similarly, step-by-step adaptation at regular intervals could improve UI predictability and could also increase the intrusiveness of the adaptation process (\circled{5}).
+However, constantly adapting the UI can be obtrusive and disrupt user workflow \cite{wesson2010can}.